alorenz465446/NYC_Parking_Tickets/README.md

 ### Resources
 * Google Colab - we are currently using Google Colab to write all the code.
+* Google Slides - this is used to create our presentation.
 * Pandas - Pandas is used to read the files in Google colab.
 * Tableau - Tableau will be used to create the dashboard and analyze the data visually.